telerik/ajax-docs/controls/grid/columns/column-types.md

 </telerik:GridHTMLEditorColumn>
 ````

+It also exposes the **HtmlEncode** property (its default value is **False**) which specifies whether the text in the corresponding cell will be encoded automatically or not when displayed in the browser.
+Setting the HtmlEncode property to True is recommended to avoid *Cross-Site Scripting (XSS)*, see [RadGrid Security]({%slug grid/security%}).

+You can find more information about the nature of HTML encoding here: [https://msdn.microsoft.com/en-us/library/system.web.httpserverutility.htmlencode.aspx](https://msdn.microsoft.com/en-us/library/system.web.httpserverutility.htmlencode.aspx)

 >note See the **[GridTemplateColumn](#gridtemplatecolumn)** section below for a comparison between **GridHTMLEditorColumn** and a template column that contains a **RadEditor** control.